Skip to main content

 “I approach each dialysis session as a sequence of controlled steps, not assumptions.”

-Do not end with generic gratitude.
-Propose a realistic next step linked to patient safety, workflow, or compliance.
+Avoid ending with generic expressions of thanks.
+Instead, suggest a realistic next step connected to patient safety, workflow, or compliance.

 See an example